Zest Logo

 • Provide previous treatment records, if requested

-• Itch Relief: Many patients feel a significant reduction in itching within days — sometimes even hours
+• Itch relief.
+Many people feel a significant reduction in itching within days, and sometimes even within hours of the first use.

-• Clearing: For eczema, treatments are often used as needed until symptoms resolve
+• Eczema clearing.
+Treatments are often used as needed until symptoms resolve.

-• Vitiligo: Repigmentation takes longer — often 6 or more months of consistent use to see meaningful results.
-Progress is real, even when it’s gradual
+• Vitiligo repigmentation.
+Repigmentation takes longer, often 6 or more months of consistent use to see meaningful results.
+Progress is real even when it feels gradual.

-Topical JAK inhibitors deliver medicine directly to the skin, which helps limit side effects.
-Most users experience only mild effects.
+Topical JAK inhibitors deliver medication directly to the skin, which helps limit side effects.
+Most people experience only mild effects.

-• Common effects: Acne or redness at the application site, mild cold symptoms, and headaches
+• Acne or redness at the application site

-• Rare serious risks: Although uncommon with topical use, there is a small risk of serious infections, blood clots, or blood count changes.
-Contact your provider immediately if you notice fever, leg swelling or pain, or shortness of breath
+Contact your provider right away if you notice fever, leg swelling or pain, or shortness of breath.

 Storing Your Medication